puikinsh/Dazzling/README.md

 ####1.3.5 - 15.10.2014####

-* Improved Flexslider to make it compatible with other Flexslider powered plugins such as Visual Composer.
+* Improved Flexslider to make it compatible with other FlexSlider powered plugins such as Visual Composer.
 * Simplified search form to make it friendlier to use outside widget area by using get_search_form

 ####1.3.2 - 11.09.2014####